 Subtitle A of Title I of the bill generally issues three directives that guide the admissions process of the State of Washington, Douglass Commonwealth.
 Section 101 states that upon proclamation by the President and the certification of elections for federal representation, the State of Washington, Douglass Commonwealth will be a state on equal footing with all other states.
 Section 102 outlines the elections process for two federal senators and one representative (until the next reapportionment) in Congress.
 It also directs the transfer of offices of the mayor and members and chair of the D.C.
-Council to the new governor, legislative assembly, and speaker of the legislative assembly, respectively, and also orders the continuation of authority and duties of judicial and executive offices to the respective executive and judicial offices of the first election held pursuant to this section not later than ninety days after receiving the certification of the election results, and directs that upon the President's proclamation the state will be admitted into the Union.
+Council to the new governor, legislative assembly, and speaker of the legislative assembly, respectively, and also orders the continuation of authority and duties of judicial and executive offices to the respective executive and judicial offices of the new state.
+Section 103 directs the President to proclaim the election results of the first election held pursuant to this section not later than ninety days after receiving the certification of the election results, and directs that upon the President's proclamation the state will be admitted into the Union.

 Subtitle B describes the new territory of the State of Washington, Douglass Commonwealth.
-Section 111 directs that the state will include all of the current territory of the District of Columbia minus the area of the national capitol, which would remain as the District of Columbia for purposes of serving as the seat of the federal government.
-The territory that remains as the national capital would be determined pursuant to the specific geographic boundaries established by the bill.
+Section 111 directs that the state will include all of the current territory of the District of Columbia minus the area of the "Capital," which would remain as the District of Columbia for purposes of serving as the seat of the federal government.
+The territory that remains as the Capital would be determined pursuant to the specific geographic boundaries established by the bill.
 It also requires the President, in consultation with the Chair of the National Capital Planning Commission and in accordance with the boundaries established by the bill, to conduct a technical survey of the metes and bounds of the District of Columbia and the new state.

-Section 112 specifies the specific street boundaries of the national capitol that will remain as the District of Columbia, and expressly includes the principal federal monuments, the White House, the Capitol Building, the U.S. Supreme Court building, and the federal executive, legislative, and judicial office buildings located adjacent to the National Mall and the Capitol Building.
+Section 112 specifies the specific street boundaries of the Capital that will remain as the District of Columbia, and expressly includes the principal federal monuments, the White

+House, the Capitol Building, the U.S. Supreme Court building, and the federal executive, legislative, and judicial office buildings located adjacent to the National Mall and the Capitol Building.
 Section 113 directs the continuation by the state of title to (or jurisdiction over) all real and personal property held by the former District of Columbia for purposes of administration and maintenance.
-It also directs the District of title to the day before it's admitted as a state, to convey to the federal government all interest held by it in any bridge or tunnel that connects Virginia with the current District.
+It also directs the District of Columbia, on the day before it's admitted as a state, to convey to the federal government all interest held by it in any bridge or tunnel that connects Virginia with the current District.

 Subtitle C establishes the jurisdiction and powers of the new state.
-Section 121 prohibits the new state from imposing any taxes on federal property, except to the extent permitted by Congress.
-Section 122 establishes the legislative jurisdiction and powers of the state and extends the force and effect of federal laws to the state.
-Section 123 establishes parameters for the continuation and transfer of all judicial proceedings of District of Columbia courts to the appropriate newly established state courts, and the continuation of judicial proceedings of the U.S. District Court for the District of Columbia.
+Section 121 establishes the legislative jurisdiction and powers of the state and extends the force and effect of federal laws to the state.
+Section 122 establishes parameters for the continuation and transfer of all judicial proceedings of District of Columbia courts to the appropriate newly established state courts, and the continuation of judicial proceedings of the U.S. District Court for the District of Columbia.
+Section 123 prohibits the new state from imposing any taxes on federal property, except to the extent permitted by Congress.
 Section 124 directs that no provision of the act will confer U.S. nationality, terminate lawful U.S. nationality, or restore U.S. nationality that has been lawfully terminated.